Schedule Online

 Soft Water Throughout Your Home Depends on Proper Function

-Water softeners protect your plumbing, appliances, and fixtures from the damaging effects of Central Texas hard water.
+Water softeners protect your plumbing, water-using appliances, and fixtures from the damaging effects of Central Texas hard water.
 When these systems fail, mineral buildup resumes immediately.
 Roger's Plumbing repairs all water softener problems with the technical knowledge these systems require.
 Here are the issues homeowners encounter most often and how proper repairs restore soft water throughout your home.

 Hard Water Has Returned Throughout Your Home

-When you start seeing spots on dishes, feel residue on your skin after showering, or notice scale buildup returning to faucets, your water softener has stopped removing minerals.
+When you start seeing spots on dishes, feel mineral residue on your skin after showering, or notice scale buildup returning to faucets, your water softener has stopped removing minerals.
 The resin bed might be exhausted and not regenerating, the control valve could have failed, or the system might not be getting adequate salt for regeneration.

 Roger's Plumbing tests your water hardness to confirm the problem, then systematically checks each component.
 We examine the resin tank for fouling or channeling, test the control valve for proper cycling, verify brine draw during regeneration, and ensure the system receives correct programming.
 Once we identify why softening stopped, we restore the components necessary for mineral removal.